 CAPE TOWN CITY INFORMATION

 The Mother City of Cape Town is truly one of contrast.
-The ancient natural world meets a thriving modern capital in Table Mountains Shadow.
+The ancient natural world meets a modern city with nightlife, shopping and stadia all set at the base of Table Mountain.

 Approximately 2 hours spectacular coastal drive to the south is the Cape South Coast and the charming town of Hermanus.
 From June to November this is an ideal area from which to see the Southern Right Whales that come into the warmer waters to calve.
 Outside this season one can experience the peaceful beaches & coastline, or visit nearby Cape Agulhas, the southernmost tip of Africa, the quaint fishing village of Arniston or De Hoop Nature Reserve.